Credit: Belmont Park

 Credit: Josie Gonzales

-Fall down the rabbit hole into Wonderland Ocean Pub!
-With a laid-back bar setting paired with California classic cocktails, this tavern is a genuine wonderland.
+Fall down the rabbit hole into Wonderland Ocean Pub in the breezy seaside community of Ocean Beach!
+With a laid-back bar setting paired with California classic cocktails, this tavern is a genuine oasis.
 On the menu you’ll find traditional bar bites, seafood specials and a variety of craft and imported beer.
 The views here are easy on the eyes.
-This restaurant sits in a breezy upstairs space that overlooks the Ocean Beach Pier.
+You’ll want to go for Mussel Up Mondays (5 p.m. to close), where you can enjoy a pound of local mussels for just $10!
+Wonderland sits in a breezy upstairs space that overlooks the Ocean Beach Pier.
+Its one of the best waterfront restaurants in San Diego.

 Location: Ocean Beach